 (2) This section does not affect any common-law duty of care owed by a person or entity in possession or control of a business premises.

 Prior to its enactment, injured parties could establish a claim for relief in a slip-and-fall case by showing that the business owner acted negligently in failing to exercise reasonable care in the maintenance, inspection, repair, warning, or mode of operation of the business premises, without showing the business had actual or constructive knowledge of the transitory foreign substance.
+The injury lawyers serving in Framingham can help representing injury related cases.

 Since most, if not all, businesses would never admit to knowing that something was spilled on the floor, injured parties must now offer proof that whatever they slipped and fell on had been on the floor long enough that the store’s employees should have known it was there and should have done something about it.
 In practice, the plaintiff must now offer proof, usually in the form of their own testimony, that something about the substance indicated it had been there a long time, like that it was dirty or in a changed state that could only have occurred over time.